Smart-Spike/theming-service/README.md

 # Theming Service

+## Run
-To run using sbt:
+Using sbt:
 ```
 sbt run
 ```

-To run latest published image in Docker:
+Run latest published image in Docker:
 ```
 docker-compose up -d
 ```

-To publish new latest Docker image:
+Verify if service is up by going to http://localhost:9000/api/healthcheck

+## Publish to Docker Hub
 1. make sure docker client is logged in to docker hub
     ```
     docker login